Measure synchronization in interacting Hamiltonian systems: A brief review: Types of MS transition

+Upon reaching the MS state, the long-term average of any variable across distinct sites becomes equal.
+Hence, utilizing averages of specific physical quantities to represent the transition to MS state between various oscillators becomes beneficial.
+A suitable candidate for such averages is the long-term average of the bare energies of the interacting oscillators:

 where $T_f$ represents the final time up to which the system has evolved.
-A desynchronized state among synchronized states can be inferred from a non-zero value of $\Delta E$ when plotted against the coupling strength parameter.
-However, the absence of any non-zero fluctuations in the $\Delta E$ vs $K_Q$ plot (Fig.~\ref{fig:qq_energies}a) may incorrectly suggest the absence of a desynchronization window in the $\phi^4$-system, in contrast to what could be concluded from the phase plots (Fig.~\ref{fig:qq_phase}).
+In a synchronized state, the difference in average bare energies ($\Delta E := E_1 -E_2$) should be nearly zero.
+A desynchronized state between the interacting oscillators can be inferred from a non-zero value of $\Delta E$ when plotted against the coupling strength parameter.

-Similarly, we can define another quantity referred to as the average interaction energy ($E_{\rm int}$) as follows:

-The presence of kinks at $K_Q = 0.0139$ and $0.0145$ in Fig.~\ref{fig:qq_energies}b indicates the shift from the desynchronized state to the synchronized state or vice versa.
-By referring to Fig.~\ref{fig:qq_phase}, we substantiate the observation that the shift from desynchronization to synchrony occurs at $K_Q = 0.0139$, and conversely, the transition from synchrony to desynchronization transpires at $K_Q = 0.0145$.
-Hence, Fig.~\ref{fig:qq_energies}b illustrates the boundary of the desynchronization window for the $\phi^4$-system by abrupt shifts or kinks, which delineate the edges of a raised or lowered plateau in the $E_{\rm int}$ vs $K_Q$ plot.